wp-plugins/sz-google/readme.txt

 * Feature: Add Google+ comments system.

 == Upgrade Notice ==

+= 0.5 =
+This release add module for google translate and improves some aspects of previous modules.
+To use the google translate module must register your site on google account and get the information about the destination code.

 = 0.4 =
 This release has been issued for the fixes small bugs and adding new parameters regarding google analytics.
 Have been improved on some aspects the badges for google plus.